nutanix-japan/nai-llm/docs/iep/iep_deploy.md

         webhook-d8674645d-mscsc                1/1     Running   0          26d
         ```

+## Prepare NAI Docker Download Credentials

+All NAI Docker images will be downloaded from the public Docker Hub registry.
+In order to download the images, you will need to logon to [Nutanix Portal - NAI](https://portal.nutanix.com/page/downloads?product=nai) and create a Docker ID and access token.

+1. Login to [Nutanix Portal - NAI](https://portal.nutanix.com/page/downloads?product=nai) using your credentials
+2. Click on **Generate Access Token** option
+3. Copy the generated Docker ID and access token
+4. Login to the Docker CLI on your jumphost VM

+    === "Command"

+        ```bash
+        docker login --username ntnxsvcgpt -p _docker_id_and_access_token_
+        ```

+    === "Command output"

+        ```{ .bash .no-copy }
+        docker login --username ntnxsvcgpt -p dckr_pat_xxxxxxxxxxxxxxxxxxxxxxxx
+        ```

+!!! warning

+    Currently there are issues with the Nutanix Portal to create a Docker ID and access token.
+This will be fixed soon.

+    Click on the **Manage Access Token** option and use the credentials listed there until the Nutanix Portal is fixed.

 ## Deploy NAI

+We will use the Docker login credentials we created in the previous section to download the NAI Docker images.

-!!! warning
+!!! warning "Change the Docker login credentials"
-    This ``Deploy NAI`` section requires installation of a release candidate.
-Reach out to a Nutanix representative for download token for containers in this helm chart.
-This will have to be done until the solution becomes generally available.

-    The following Docker based environment variable values will be different from your own Docker environment variables.
+    The following Docker based environment variable values need to be changed from your own Docker environment variables.

     - ``$DOCKER_USERNAME``
     - ``$DOCKER_PASSWORD``